a-levra/aLeuleu/README.md

 https://github.com/tdameros/42-transcendence

-I also did a shell in C with my mate @fan2bolide : https://github.com/fan2bolide/minishell
+# And also check out my shell in C we made with my mate @fan2bolide :
+ https://github.com/fan2bolide/minishell

+## Yes, we re-coded a shell.
+In C.

 ## Features